sh-alo/pdsnd_github/README.md

 ### Date created
 Include the date you created this project and README file.

 ### Project Title
 Replace the Project Title
+git and gothub

 ### Description
+command for master branch
 Describe what your project is about and what it does

 ### Files used
+all
 include the file used

 ### Credits